-What Happens When A Loved One Dies in Another State and Body Transport After Death is Considered?
+What Happens When A Loved One Dies in Another State, and Body Transport After Death is Considered?

 In our mobile society, death arrangements often cross state lines.
-Even though the shipping of cremated remains is far less expensive than body-shipping, cremation is not an option for many families.
+Even though the shipping of cremated remains is far less expensive than body shipping, cremation is not an option for many families.
 What are the ways to cut costs on body transport after death when two funeral homes are likely to be involved?

 In the case of an anticipated death, visitation in the community of death may not be necessary—the family may have already said their “good-byes.”
 In fact, if all observances can be saved for the state of final disposition, the expenses will be considerably less.